 EQUIS defines 'mission' as the role for which the School was created or is currently mandated to fulfil.
-It derives, for example, from its status as part of a public university or as a private business school founded to serve practitioner markets.
-The mission answers the questions: 'Why does the School exist?
-What is it for?
-What does it do?'
+It derives, for example, from its status as part of a public university

 The notion of 'mission' is related, therefore, to the stakeholders to whom the School is accountable and to the markets that it is serving.
 The mission should reflect its situation at different points in time.
 However certain elements of the mission are embedded in the founding act that gave birth to the institution, or are rooted in its history and culture.
 A good mission statement will capture this historical legitimacy and give it resonance in today's circumstances.